 MAKING THE FIRST DAY EASIER

-- Remind your child that there are probably a lot of students who are uneasy about the first day of school.
+- If your child seems nervous, remind your child that there are probably a lot of students who are uneasy about the first day of school.
 This may be at any age.
 Teachers know that students are nervous and will make an extra effort to make sure everyone feels as comfortable as possible.

-- Point out the positive aspects of starting school.
+- Point out the positive aspects of starting school to create positive anticipation about the first day of class.
 She'll see old friends and meet new ones.
 Refresh her positive memories about previous years, when she may have returned home after the first day with high spirits because she had a good time.

 - Find another child in the neighborhood with whom your student can walk to school or ride on the bus.